Although the essay was written 168 years ago, the subject of Civil Disobedience is more relevant than ever.

 “All voting is a sort of gaming, like checkers or backgammon, with a slight moral tinge to it, a betting with right and wrong… I caste my vote, perchance, as I think right; but I am not vitally concerned that right should prevail.
 I am willing to leave it to the majority… A wise man will not leave the right to the mercy of chance, nor wish it to prevail through the power of the majority.
 There is but little virtue in the action of masses of men.”

 It’s a gamble whether the majority will be right or not.
-When you vote, you first assume that you can tell what is right given the circumstances and available options, but you also accept that what you think is wrong will happen if a majority wills it.
+When you vote, you first assume that you can tell what is right, but you also accept that what you think is wrong will happen if a majority wills it.
 We should take a better stand on right and wrong than leaving it to chance!

 “It is not a man’s duty, as a matter of course, to devote himself to the eradication of any, even the most enormous, wrong; he may still properly have other concerns to engage him; but it is his duty, at least, to wash his hands of it, and, if he gives it no thought longer, not to give it practically his support.
 If I devote myself to other pursuits and contemplations, I must first see, at least, that I do not pursue them sitting upon another man’s shoulders.
 I must get off him first, that he may pursue his own contemplations too.”